The Ultimate Baked Potato Bar Toppings List

 These are a few helpful tips when setting up your baked potato bar:

 2. Have a variety of toppings.
-What makes a potato bar fun is everyone gets to mix and match all their favorite toppings.
-You should include a couple of different proteins, cheese, and garnishes like chives, onions, and sour cream.
+The appeal of a baked potato bar is the ability to mix and match.
+Aim for a couple of protein options, at least one cheese, and a few classic garnishes like chives, onions, and sour cream.

 taco tuesday baked potato on a black plate